-What do I do if I find an echidna scat?

-(Prior)

 What do I do if I find a dead echidna?

 As molecular biologists, the tissue from deceased echidnas is very useful for our research.
-If you happen to come across one please contact us.
-If you can collect the echidna safely (be careful if on a road) it is best to place it in a freezer if possible.
+If you happen to come across one that appears fresh, please contact us.
+If you can collect the echidna safely (be careful if on a road) it is best to place it in a fridge or cool place if possible, please do not freeze the echidna.
 If in South Australia we can then organise drop off/collection of the animal.
 If interstate please contact us for more details.

 How do I identify an echidna scat?